Sharing how intermittent fasting and eating a whole food plant based diet helped me to lose 46 pounds and feel the best I ever have in my life.

 I experiment to see what works best for me and simply just kept doing what was working.

+When transitioning to a WFPB diet – mindset matters.
 Slow and steady progress is more important to me than hitting a certain goal on a specific date.
 Small changes can lead to radical improvements.
 Life and food are meant to be enjoyed.